Looease/personal-portfolio/learning/coding-bootcamp.md

 There are of bootcamps out there that suit all timelines and budgets - it's up to you what you want to get from it.

-Courses are run by <a>Makers Academy</a>, <a>General Assembly</a>, <a>Founders and Coders</a> and <a>Code First Girls</a>, to name a few.
+Courses are run by <a href="https://makers.tech/">Makers Academy</a>, <a href="https://generalassemb.ly/">General Assembly</a>, <a href="https://www.foundersandcoders.com/">Founders and Coders</a> (this ones free), <a href="https://www.blackgirlscode.com/">Black Girls Code </a> and <a href="https://codefirstgirls.org.uk/">Code First Girls </a> (this ones also free) to name a few.

-I chose <a>23 Code Street</a> as I liked their mission to level the gender playing field in tech and, it was only two evenings a week.
+I chose <a href="https://www.23codestreet.com/">23 Code Street</a> as I liked their mission to level the gender playing field in tech and, it was only two evenings a week.

+The bootcamp worked as follows:

 -  We did small HTML and CSS projects initially.
 I appreciated the support and ability to discuss code.
 -  We had a slack chanel for support outside of lesson time.
--  A great resource I got here was Flexbox Froggy - a game which actually makes learning Flexbox fun.
-There are a lot of games out there to help learn to code which I found useful.
 -  We were taught by software engineers and did daily projects using what we had learned.
 -  It was definitely necesseray to practice outside of the lesson time to keep up.
 The course I did with Udemy was really useful and another fantastic source is Youtube.
 There are thousands of tutorials and ideas on there.
 -  We then moved onto Javascript using the HTML Canvas and created functions to create random patterns through to a basic version of Flappy Bird.